USTR Notice of Action 301: China's targeting of maritime, logistics, and shipbuilding

 Section one of this article provides an overview of the USTR 301 China Service Fee and addresses frequently asked questions (FAQ).
 Section two examines the impact of the USTR 301 China Service Fee on charter parties.

-Section one - FAQs
+Section one - Framework and FAQs

 What is the USTR Section 301 China Service Fee?